-- The IPL has a glass surface that’s smooth; it’s rubbed against your skin on the affected area.
+- The IPL has a smooth glass surface; it’s rubbed against your skin on the affected area.

 - You can leave as soon as the treatment is complete.

-You’ll feel very little, if any pain.
+You’ll feel very little if any pain.
 IPL is one of the most painless facial rejuvenation techniques you can get.
-Some say it feels like your skin has been snapped by a rubber band or that it’s been given a quick pinch.
+Some say it feels like a rubber band has snapped your skin or that it’s been given a quick pinch.